 MELBOURNE BOAT ACCIDENT ATTORNEY

 In Florida, boats are used for work as frequently as they are for play.
 People may be be injured in either setting.
-However, the liability rules that govern boat accident lawsuits differ in each scenario.
+However, the liability rules that govern boat accident lawsuits differ in each scenario, and when tragedy strikes, you’ll need a compassionate, experienced Titusville or Melbourne boat accident lawyer to help you hold the careless party or parties responsible.

 Boating accidents are covered by both state and federal law.
 However, federal law requires boating accidents to be reported to a state agency if at least one of the following factors is present: